Image

 Focused on One Thing: Protecting Your Future

-Defending Manslaughter Charges in Hazelwood, MO
+Manslaughter Defense Strategies in Hazelwood, MO

-• Illegal Searches: If police crossed the line when gathering evidence, that evidence could be thrown out.
+• Illegal Searches: If police violated your rights when collecting evidence, that evidence may be thrown out, which can significantly weaken the case against you.

-• Not Truly Reckless Behavior: The law requires proof that you knowingly ignored a serious risk—not just that something bad happened.
+• Not Truly Reckless Behavior: For more serious Hazelwood, MO manslaughter charges, the State must prove you knowingly ignored a major risk, not just that something unfortunate happened.

 • Absence of Criminal Negligence: A simple mistake or accident isn’t enough for certain charges.
 The prosecution must prove a higher level of fault.